 To start, the use of a box foundation with a platform will raise the bed profile.
 In many cases this may be desirable, especially since a platform bed often has a low profile to begin with and may be too low for comfort.
 But since platform beds are made to work without the need of any other type of support- as they were created to address the needs of mattresses that are unable to use a box spring- head or footboards may also be of lower profile.
 If this is the case, by raising the profile of the bed overall, you may cover up any head or footboard that is part of the decor.

-You might want to read our related article about Can You Use a Boxspring with a Platform Bed?
+You may want to read: Can You Use a Boxspring with a Platform Bed?

 Box Spring and Foam Mattress Compatibilities

 Another thought to consider is that you can actually use a box spring with a foam mattress IF you include a bunky board, or another flat, supportive surface on top of it.
 This means if you are not impressed with having to purchase a new, supportive bed design for your foam mattress investment, you can convert what you already have into the support that will help keep your mattress under warranty.
 This also holds true if you want to use the box spring to raise the platform bed profile with a foam mattress.